 - Identify product opportunities and develop launching strategies

-To prioritize time and streamline the product management tasks, there are some dedicated eCommerce softwares and tools, designed to help you automate manual processes and control the content about each and every product of your store from one place.
+You can prioritize time and streamline product management tasks using some dedicated eCommerce software and tools.
+They are designed to help you automate manual processes and control the content of each and every product in your store from one place.

-Product management tools will help you integrate the latest technologies into your business workflow to maximize your efficiency, productivity, increase the value of your goods and your sales performance on the long term.
+Product management tools are to integrate the latest technologies into your business workflow.
+This will maximize your efficiency, productivity, increase the value of your goods, and your sales performance in the long term.

 Product Management Tools & Software

-Here’s a list of PIMs (product management information softwares) solutions you can use to edit, publish and deliver your products to the market faster to meet your customer expectations.
+Here’s a list of PIMs (product management information software) solutions.
+You can use them to edit, publish, and deliver your products to the market faster to meet your customer expectations.

-- IBM Infosphere consolidation tool for all channels provides collaborative workflows with updating capabilities, advanced reporting and auditing features, data aggregation and syndication & other helpful features to easily manage your product infos and keep your partners and suppliers up to date with the latest changes in your inventory
+- IBM Infosphere consolidation tool for all channels provides collaborative workflows with updating capabilities.
+They have advanced reporting and auditing features, data aggregation, and syndication.
+This includes other helpful features to easily manage your product info.
+With this, you can keep your partners and suppliers up to date with the latest changes in your inventory

-- Oracle is another consolidation tool that merchants can use to centralize all product infos from suppliers, business partners, and other channels.
-It has sharing and updating capabilities, and it helps ensure compliance with industry regulations
+- Oracle is another consolidation tool that merchants can use.
+It is useful for centralizing all product info from suppliers, business partners, and other channels.
+It has sharing and updating capabilities.
+Oracle helps ensure compliance with industry regulations

-- Tradeshift helps multi-vendor merchants scale their work, simplify their workflow, optimize and update product information across channels, automate data validation at any point of entry and manage products in an user-friendly environment.
+- Tradeshift helps multi-vendor merchants scale their work.
+They can also simplify their workflow, optimize, and update product information across channels.
+With this, they can automate data validation at any point of entry and manage products in a user-friendly environment.

 Product Management Services

-If you want to improve your business workflow and achieve business success, then searching for a trustworthy company that offers product management and other managed services for eCommerce is one of the best decision you can make to have profitable results on the long term.
+Do you want to improve your business workflow and achieve business success?
+Then searching for a trustworthy company is one of the best decisions you can make.
+A good one offers product management and other managed services for eCommerce to give you profitable results in the long term.

 6.3.
 Inventory Management

-When it comes to inventory management every business has the same goal: have enough products to satisfy the customers demand, and not overstock and block too much capital in the process.
-However, this basic principle translates into to the most difficult task every e-business owner meets.
+When it comes to inventory management, every business has the same goal.
+To have enough products to meet the customers’ demand, and not overstock and block too much capital in the process.
+However, this basic principle translates into the most difficult task every e-business owner meets.